Sustainable Gaps

 The crew may see the change before the business can act on it.

-SG traces how field conditions become decision-grade evidence.
+SG follows how field conditions become decision-grade records.
 The focus is the path between field awareness, office action, customer approval, and financial closeout.

 Pressure points